-Students in CS courses with laboratory sections are required1 to bring and use their personal laptop during lab.
-It is recommended that students use their laptop all for coursework in CS, as well as non-CS, courses.
+Students in SoC courses with laboratory sections are required1 to bring and use their personal laptop during lab.
+It is recommended that students use their laptop for coursework in all SoC (as well as non-SoC) classes.

 A reasonable laptop can be purchased for about $600 and should last for 2-4 years2.
 More information about specifications and software is given below.